fzkvn/Aztec/README.md

 - **Server Requirements:** Ensure your server meets the minimum requirements for CPU, memory, and storage.
 If you're all set, proceed; otherwise, reach out and I'll assist you further.
 - **Recommended RPC Endpoints:** For best performance, use a paid Ankr RPC endpoint.
 If you prefer a free option, try DRPC: https://drpc.org?ref=523696

+- **Network Port**: By default, the Aztec node's JSON-RPC API listens on `localhost:8080`.
+Ensure port 8080 is free and not occupied by another service.
+If you're running a firewall, allow traffic on this port (or bind to another available port by updating the `start_node()` command accordingly).

 ## 🚀 Quick Start

 1. **Launch a screen session** (recommended):